 - Align the remaining tabs vertically and distribute them horizontally end-to-end with each other without gaps.

 All of this tabs will become a full-fledged tab bar when we attach hyperlinks.
-In the meantime, just move it to the top of the slide.
+In the meantime, just move them to the top of the slide.

 How to Create an Interactive Presentation Navigation Bar